DanCasterIt/fixed-Microchip-CE018-code-example/README.md

 ## Workaround for TwidFactorInit() function

 TwidFactorInit() works properly ONLY if I write a value into TRISB register or if I call a printf() function.
 Still trying to find out the reason why of this behaviour

+### If you find this project useful

+you may find interesting my signal playback project derived from this one: https://github.com/DanCasterIt/dsPIC_playback_device.git